 Stopping Power of Sale in Ontario

-Canadians have deferred over $1 billion of mortgage payments each month since the pandemic began and a recent report from RBC found that 10 to 20 percent of all mortgage deferrals are at high risk of defaulting.
+If you are worried about the possibility of losing your home through Power of Sale, you are not alone.
+Canadians have deferred over $1 billion of mortgage payments each month since the pandemic began and a recent report from RBC found that 10% to 20% of all mortgage deferrals are at high risk of defaulting.
 If you think you are at risk of defaulting on your mortgage, the first thing you should do is review your monthly mortgage payments, essential expenses and expected earnings.

 If you realize you cannot maintain current payments, talk to your lender as soon as possible.
 Try to renegotiate the loan agreement for lower monthly payments.
 If negotiation is not feasible, you might consider a new loan to pay off your current mortgage, especially if a new loan results in lower monthly payments.
 Private lenders can approve loans like mortgage refinancing that only require interest payments to be made each month.

-Of course, pre-emptively selling your home will also avoid a power of sale and avoid additional costs charged by the lender during a power of sale.
+Of course, pre-emptively selling your home will also avoid a Power of Sale and avoid additional costs charged by the lender during a Power of Sale.

 As with any legal process, it is beneficial to seek the advice of a lawyer in order to protect your interests.
 A financial advisor can also be consulted to help you understand your financial options and improve your financial situation.
+For support and more information, email ron@mortgagebrokerstore.com or call 416-499-2122.